pluja/kycnot/README.md

 # [kycnot.me](https://kycnot.me)
 kycnot.me is a simple yet useful web page.
-It lists trusted Exchanges where you can buy / trade Bitcoin or Monero.
+It lists trusted Services where you can interact with Bitcoin or Monero.
 You can easily compare and decide what's best for you.

 **CONTENTS**
 * [Legend of icons](#legend-of-icons)